2000 New Ireland earthquakes

-This sequence of earthquakes killed two people, and triggered landslides in southern New Ireland.
+This sequence of earthquakes killed two people, caused numerous homes to collapse, and triggered landslides in southern New Ireland.
 Damage caused by the events and the following tsunami occurred in New Britain, Duke of York Island, western Bougainville and Buka.
-The magnitude 8.0 event was the largest earthquake to occur in the world during 2000.
+The first mainshock was the largest earthquake to occur in the world during 2000.

 Tectonic setting

-The earthquake sequence occurred in an area of complex tectonics caused by the continuing collision between the Pacific Plate and the Australian Plate.
+The earthquake sequence occurred in an area of complex tectonics caused by the continuing collision between the Pacific plate and the Australian plate.
 In addition to the major plates, several smaller plates are recognised.
-The South Bismarck Plate is moving southeastward relative to the Pacific Plate (or another microplate) and its northern boundary in the Bismarck Sea is made up of segments that are alternately extensional and sinistral transform in type.
+The South Bismarck plate is moving southeastward relative to the Pacific plate (or another microplate) and its northern boundary in the Bismarck Sea is made up of segments that are alternately extensional and sinistral transform in type.
 At its eastern end, where it runs close to New Ireland, this boundary is formed by the Weitin Fault, although it is unclear whether that fault is just one of the structures that carries the plate motion.
 Depending on assumptions, this part of the boundary accommodates 134–139 mm per year of relative plate motion.
-The southern boundary of the Bismarck Sea Plate is formed by a convergent boundary where oceanic crust of the Solomon Sea Plate is subducting northwards along the New Britain Trench, forming the New Britain island arc.
+The southern boundary of the Bismarck Sea Plate is formed by a convergent boundary where oceanic crust of the Solomon Sea plate is subducting northwards along the New Britain Trench, forming the New Britain island arc.
 It is unclear how these two boundaries link together, as the Weitin Fault becomes difficult to trace southeast of New Ireland.
-To the southeast, the New Britain Trench links to the Solomon Islands Trench along which the Solomon Sea Plate subducts beneath the Pacific Plate.
+To the southeast, the New Britain Trench links to the Solomon Islands Trench along which the Solomon Sea plate subducts beneath the Pacific plate.